I may stay in evenings a bit and write about life in the summer.

 Anyway.
 I enjoy the work.
 The days go quickly.
 The weeks go quickly.
 The week off between the two work weeks goes very quickly.
 Summer is slipping away and none of my home projects are getting done.
 If I slip back into retirement that would be the primary reason.

 A secondary reason for contemplating a return to retirement is the travel to and from Surmont 2.
 You can't just get in your truck and go.
-You go home by air which involves a 45 minute bus ride away from home. a two hour wait in a converted airplane hanger and then three plane loads of people are told to go through one door while the person on the public address system admonishes the crowd to "get organized".
+You go home by air which involves a 45 minute bus ride away in the opposite direction from home. a two hour wait in a converted airplane hanger and then three plane loads of people are told to go through one door while the person on the public address system admonishes the crowd to "get organized".

 I live a five hour drive from the camp.
 The airport I am delivered to is a five hour drive from my home.
 It takes them four hours to get me there.
 I could have been an hour away from home by then, enjoying my surround sound stereo in my new truck and not riding in the middle seat T-Rex position between two, three hundred pound boilermakers.
 Not a big deal, really, but just one more irritant of working in the low-trust work culture that could be explained as necessary in dealing with large groups of people in a highly regulated industry.